zerotier/github-action/README.md

 ZeroTier is an SDN platform that allows users to create virtual networks that can span multiple devices, locations, and cloud providers.
-ZeroTier creates a peer-to-peer mesh VPN that handles NAT traversal, authentication, and authorization to network resources.
+ZeroTier creates an encrypted peer-to-peer mesh overlay network that handles NAT traversal, authentication, and authorization to network resources.

 The ZeroTier Github Action allows users to easily integrate ZeroTier into their Github workflow by temporarily joining and